Holy Week & Easter

 At 5:30pm we observe the Office of Tenebrae.
 Tenebrae means "shadows" and refers to the gradual extinguishing of six candles as the office proceeds – through the speaking and singing of psalms, lamentations and canticles – until only one candle remains.
 As each candle is extinguished, the lights of the church are turned lower and lower, until only the seventh candle, the Light of Christ, shines in the darkness.

 As the choir sings Christus factus est, the seventh candle is removed from sight, hidden away behind a door near the altar.

 While the Light of Christ remains hidden away, the choir sings Gregorio Allegri’s Miserere mei, Deus (Psalm 51), echoing Ash Wednesday, when it was sung to begin the season of Lent.
 And then after a loud sound, the seventh candle returns to its rightful place, lifted high.
 By its light all leave in silence.

-The Triduum takes us through a series of three choral services on three consecutive evenings, Thursday through Saturday, at 5:30pm.
+The Triduum takes us through a series of three choral services on three consecutive evenings, Maundy Thursday, Good Friday, and Holy Saturday, at 5:30pm.
 Together, these three liturgies comprise the center of our Holy Week observance, and are much more powerful (and comprehensible) if you attend all three as parts of a whole, rather than as separate or separated events.
 Think of them as the paschal mystery broken down into three parts: passion (Thursday evening), death (Friday evening), and resurrection (Saturday evening/Sunday morning).
-Details of each service can be found below within the text for each day.
+Details of each service can be found below.

 Our observance of Maundy Thursday begins with the Gentlemen of the Choir singing at a Solemn Eucharist at 12:10pm.
 This is an ideal opportunity for those who work nearby to make their Holy Communion over the lunch hour, particularly for those who are unable to attend a Mass in the evening.